nrrb/noaa-gsod-data-munging/README.md

 [ftp://ftp.ncdc.noaa.gov/pub/data/gsod/1929/gsod_1929.tar][5]

 This TAR file, when extracted, contains 21 files, each of which contains the data collected from a single weather station.
 Each weather station may not have recorded data for every day of the year.
+There is some variability of this over the years; see this [summary file](summary.txt) for statistics on how many days of data there were reported per station per year (there's gotta be a better way to say that). ([read here for how I generated this][14])

 ## Prerequisites